xavierfav/meloshare/README.md

 ```

 * Run in the background by using `docker-compose up -d` (detached).
+* Check the UI is running by navigating to `localhost:5000`.
 * Tail the logs by using `docker-compose logs -f`.

 **Note:** If you get a "version unsupported" error, you need to upgrade `docker-compose`: